HemanthReddyBandi/SV-Crackers/README.md

 # 🌟 My First Freelancing Website – SV Crackers

 Welcome to **SV Crackers**, my very first freelancing project!
-This is a fully static, responsive website created to showcase a fireworks store online.
+This is a fully static,Desktop admin responsive website created to showcase a fireworks store online.
 It was designed to be clean, simple, and easy to deploy as a static site on [Render](https://render.com).

 ---